-- (7) Instruct contractors on the conduct and use of the methods for evaluating contractor welfare benefit programs using either the U.S. Chamber of Commerce Benefits Study or the Value Study method consistent with the guidance provided by the Deputy Assistant Secretary for Procurement and Assistance Management. - (8) Approve a contractor's corrective action plan and evaluate contractor progress against the plan. - (9) Approve contractor benefit programs and program changes in accordance with the criteria set forth in the Contract Requirements Document.
-If the program or changes result in the contractor's cost or value exceeding the range of acceptability defined in 4.b.(6)(a) above, the program or changes will only be acceptable if offset by changes that result in the contractor's costs or value being within the range of acceptability. - (10) Approve contractor proposals for new workers compensation policies, initial proposals for self-insurance for workers compensation, and assignment and/or settlement of workers compensation programs. - (11) Establish a workers compensation settlement claims threshold for contractors to obtain DOE approval; all settlement claims of \$100,000.00 and more must be approved by the Contracting Officer. - (12) Assure that contracts contain appropriate insurance and other benefits program clauses and that each applicable Request for Proposals (RFP) contains such clauses. - (13) Assure that, where appropriate, competitive procurement procedures are followed by contractors to obtain needed insurance coverage. - (14) Assure that subsequent to contract termination or expiration, benefit continuation will be provided for those who earned such benefits, according to the approved benefit plans, on a funding basis most reasonable to the Department.
-Among acceptable arrangements for these provisions are paying a sum to the outgoing contractor to continue its liability, paying a third party such as an insurer or other contractor, to guarantee benefit payments, or continuing benefit payment obligation with the replacement contractor.
+Approve contractor benefit programs and program changes in accordance with the criteria set forth in the Contract Requirements Document.
+If the program or changes result in the contractor's cost or value exceeding the range of acceptability defined in 4b(6)(a) above, the program or changes will only be acceptable if offset by changes that result in the contractor's costs or value being within the range of acceptability.

+- (9) Approve contractor proposals for new workers compensation policies, initial proposals for self-insurance for workers compensation, and assignment and/or settlement of workers compensation programs. - (10) Establish a workers compensation settlement claims threshold for contractors to obtain DOE approval; all settlement claims of \$100,000.00 and more must be approved by the Contracting Officer. - (11) Assure that contracts contain appropriate insurance and other benefits program clauses and that each applicable Request for Proposals (RFP) contains such clauses. - (12) Assure that, where appropriate, competitive procurement procedures are followed by contractors to obtain needed insurance coverage. - (13) Assure that subsequent to contract termination or expiration, benefit continuation will be provided for those who earned such benefits, according to the approved benefit plans, on a funding basis most reasonable to the Department.
+Among acceptable arrangements for these provisions are paying a sum to the outgoing contractor to continue its liability, paying a third party such as an insurer or other contractor, to guarantee benefit payments, or continuing benefit payment obligation with the replacement contractor. - (14) Assure that funding in advance for benefits earned by contractor retirees will not be allowed unless such funding is required by state or federal statute.
+Such benefit payments will be provided on a pay-as-you-go basis.